SAP/neonbee/docs/dataflow_processing.md

 ## Data Resolution Strategies

 For retrieving data from the verticles, multiple so called resolution strategies can be used, however in one data stream, only one strategy is allowed.
 Mixing strategies is not possible, however in each phase of data processing, new requests can be sent.
 This might decrease the performance of the whole stream though.
 Imagine resolution strategies determining the order or process in which the graph of verticles is traversed.
-Each strategy comes with different traits and benefits, such as whether the strategy guarantees a deterministic order when certain verticles are executed, or wether different stages of verticles are called sequentially or not.
+Each strategy comes with different traits and benefits, such as whether the strategy guarantees a deterministic order when certain verticles are executed, or whether different stages of verticles are called sequentially or not.

 ### Recursive Strategy